SIMPLE-DVS/rain/README.rst

 In particular helps in data preparation/engineering where data are processed, and in data analysis, consisting in the definition of the most suitable learning algorithm.

-RAIN contains a collection of nodes that abstract functions of the main Python's ML libraries as Scikit-learn, Pandas and PySpark.
+Rain contains a collection of nodes that abstract functions of the main Python's ML libraries as Scikit-learn, Pandas and PySpark.
 The capability to combine multiple Python libraries and the possibility to define more nodes or adding support for other libraries are the main Rain's strengths.
 Currently the library contains several nodes regarding Anomaly Detection strategies.